 “I want to hone my testing design skills to ensure that I am creating effective test plans and strategies.
 To achieve this, I will read one book on software testing and attend two webinars related to test design by the end of three months.”

-Relevant: Sharpening test design skills are very relevant to QA Analysts because they will help them perform better.
+R: Sharpening test design skills is very relevant to QA Analysts because it will help them perform better.

 7. Enhance Test Automation